DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 1. You have not initialised the console on the current firmware
 2. You have not reinstalled system firmware to fix Hard Drive issues
 3. You have not replaced your Hard Drive and reinstalled the current system firmware
-4. You have not downloaded the network update to 100%
-5. Your Syscon must be A0X-COLX (X=Digits on your Syscon)
+4. Your Syscon must be A0X-COLX (X=Digits on your Syscon)
 **You can watch a full guide by [MODDED WARFARE](https://www.youtube.com/watch?v=JxeSP1PJtEs&t=764s)**

 # pppwn.local